 In some cases, the result of the pregnancy test may be erroneous.
 This is known as false negative and false positiveresults:

 - False negative

 - in both natural pregnancy and in cases of assisted reproduction, if the test is done too early, the hormone may not be detected because it is still at very low levels.
 Therefore, it will be necessary to wait for the appropriate day to obtain a reliable result.

 - False positive

-- They may indicate multiple pregnancy, uterine choriocarcinoma, molar pregnancy (a.k.a. hydatidiform mole), some type of cancer or an abnormal cell proliferation.
+- may indicate twin or multiple pregnancy, choriocarcinoma, hydatidiform mole or some type of cancer or abnormal cell development.

-- They may indicate a stillbirth, incomplete abortion, threatened miscarriage, ectopic pregnancy, etc.
+- may appear in cases of incomplete miscarriage, threatened miscarriage, ectopic pregnancy, etc.

 FAQs from users

 What does a positive beta, but low hCG levels mean?
 Am I going to have an abortion?